Innovative Student Project Fund

 - Projects approved for funding in the Summer term must be completed by Aug.
 31, 2022.

 - Students must demonstrate the capacity for innovative thinking within their project.

-- The project must include a component of applied research — projects must address an existing challenge or meet an unsolved need, as presented by a Project Sponsor.
+- The project must include a component of applied research (eg. the project must address an existing challenge or meet an unsolved need)

 - Students must identify a SAIT Faculty Advisor.

-- Students must identify a Project Sponsor (e.g. industry, SAIT, community-based or other external organization).
+- Students must identify a Project Sponsor or Mentor (e.g. industry, SAIT, community-based or other external organization).

 - Review all funding criteria to ensure that your project is eligible.

 - Make sure that your innovative project has a good plan and a well-thought-out budget.